-Initial symptoms are progressively severe headache or facial pain, usually unilateral and localized to retro-orbital and frontal regions.
+Initial symptoms of cavernous sinus thrombosis are progressively severe headache or facial pain, usually unilateral and localized to retro-orbital and frontal regions.
 High fever is common.
 Later, ophthalmoplegia (typically the 6th cranial nerve in the initial stage), proptosis, and eyelid edema develop and often become bilateral.
 Facial sensation may be diminished or absent.
-Decreased level of consciousness, confusion, seizures, and focal neurologic deficits are signs of CNS spread.
-Patients may also have anisocoria or mydriasis (3rd cranial nerve dysfunction), papilledema, and vision loss.
+Decreased level of consciousness, confusion, seizures, and focal neurologic deficits are signs of central nervous system (CNS) spread.
+Patients with cavernous sinus thrombosis may also have anisocoria or mydriasis (3rd cranial nerve dysfunction), papilledema, and vision loss.

-CST is often misdiagnosed because it is rare.
+Cavernous sinus thrombosis is often misdiagnosed because it is rare.
 It should be considered in patients who have signs consistent with orbital cellulitis.
-Features that distinguish CST from orbital cellulitis include cranial nerve dysfunction, bilateral eye involvement, and mental status changes.
+Features that distinguish cavernous sinus thrombosis from orbital cellulitis include cranial nerve dysfunction, bilateral eye involvement, and mental status changes.

 Diagnosis is based on neuroimaging.
 MRI is the better study, but CT is also helpful.
 Useful adjunct testing may include blood cultures and lumbar puncture.

-Initial antibiotics include nafcillin or oxacillin 1 to 2 g q 4 to 6 h combined with a 3rd-generation cephalosporin (eg, ceftriaxone 1 g q 12 h).
-In areas where methicillin-resistant S. aureus is prevalent, vancomycin 1 g IV q 12 h should be substituted for nafcillin or oxacillin.
-A drug for anaerobes (eg, metronidazole 500 mg q 8 h) should be added if an underlying sinusitis or dental infection is present.
+Initial antibiotics for patients with cavernous sinus thrombosis include nafcillin or oxacillin 1 to 2 g every 4 to 6 hours combined with a 3rd-generation cephalosporin (eg, ceftriaxone 1 g every 12 hours).
+In areas where methicillin-resistant S. aureus is prevalent, vancomycin 1 g IV every 12 hours should be substituted for nafcillin or oxacillin.
+A drug for anaerobes (eg, metronidazole 500 mg every 8 hours) should be added if an underlying sinusitis or dental infection is present.

-In cases with underlying sphenoid sinusitis, surgical sinus drainage is indicated, especially if there is no clinical response to antibiotics within 24 h.
+In cases with underlying sphenoid sinusitis, surgical sinus drainage is indicated, especially if there is no clinical response to antibiotics within 24 hours.

-Secondary treatment may include corticosteroids (eg, dexamethasone 10 mg po q 6 h) for cranial nerve dysfunction; anticoagulation is controversial because most patients respond to antibiotics, and adverse effects may exceed benefits.
+Secondary treatment for cavernous sinus thrombosis may include corticosteroids (eg, dexamethasone 10 mg IV or orally every 6 hours) for cranial nerve dysfunction; anticoagulation is controversial because most patients respond to antibiotics, and adverse effects may exceed benefits.